Hexalith/Hexalith.Docs/docs/index.md

 2. **Dapr-Based**: Leverages the power and flexibility of Microsoft's Dapr (Distributed Application Runtime).
 3. **Consistent Programming Model**: Provides a unified approach to building distributed systems.
 4. **Cloud Design Patterns**: Incorporates best practices for cloud-native application development.
+5. **Modular Structure**: Easily extendable and customizable to fit your project needs.
+6. **Cross-Platform Compatibility**: Supports multiple platforms including web, mobile, and desktop.

+### Microsoft Fluent UI Blazor Integration

+Hexalith leverages the power and flexibility of [Microsoft Fluent UI Blazor components](https://github.com/microsoft/fluentui-blazor) to provide a modern, responsive, and accessible user interface.
+This integration allows developers to create visually appealing and consistent user experiences across their applications with ease.

 ### Benefits